IBM/storage-fusion/install/2.7Scripts/2.7.2Script/readme.md

 This script does the mirroring and validation of both HCI & SDS Images.

+### Prerequisites Required:
-To execute the script, ensure you have either Docker or Podman on your mirroring host, jq to be installed and Skopeo version should be minimum of 1.14 .
+- Docker or Podman should be installed
+- jq to be installed
+- Skopeo should be installed with minimum version of 1.14
+- oc-mirror utility should be installed if redhat images are going to be mirrored

 Ensure all the required repository auths are added in the pull-secret.json file.